EvictionLab/eviction-lab-website/content/weekly-reports/cleveland-oh.md

 {{% report_intro id="39035" data="/uploads/table.csv" %}}

-Eviction filings in ... have fallen sharply since eviction proceedings were suspended.
-Compared to equivalent periods in previous years (2012–2016), eviction filings were ... over the last two weeks of March and throughout April.
-Eviction protections in ... begin to expire on ...
+While the state of Ohio has not instituted a general eviction moratorium, the Cleveland Municipal Housing Court halted the processing of non-emergency eviction filings as of March 16th.
+This policy has reduced filings to near zero since that date.
+The current policy is in effect until June 15th.

-More detail on eviction protections in Massachusetts can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/fl/).
+More detail on eviction protections in Ohio can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/oh/).

 {{%/ report_intro %}}

 {{% report_chart id="avg" data="/uploads/cleveland_barchart.csv" %}}

 # Changes in eviction filings